-Staff and volunteers at Rowcroft recognise that at times during an illness people may have hopes and fears, and may search for meaning in their life.
+Staff and volunteers at Rowcroft recognise that at times during an illness people may have hopes and fears and may search for meaning in their life.
 They may find themselves struggling with fundamentally human questions such as: why is this happening to me?
 Where do I come from?
 Who am I?
 Where am I going?

-Our Spiritual Care Specialist, along with other members of staff, is here to listen and help people reflect on their life and its meaning, and the impact of illness on them and their loved ones.
+Our Spiritual Care Specialist, supported by a number of specialist volunteers, and engage with our local community's faith and belief groups and celebrate special, along with other members of staff, is here to listen and help people reflect on their life and its meaning, and the impact of illness on them and their loved ones.
 Spiritual care is available for every patient and those closest to them, and may include one-to-one meetings or church services, according to the needs of each individual.